Jongmin-Jason-Jung/Jongmin-Jason-Jung.github.io/_pages/education.md

 **M.A. in Economics**, University of Washington, Seattle, WA
 Sept 2022 – May 2024

-**M.S. in Applied Economics and Management**, Cornell University
+**M.S. in Applied Economics and Management**, Cornell University, Ithaca, NY
-SC Johnson College of Business, Dyson School of Applied Economics & Management, Ithaca, NY
 Sept 2020 – May 2022

 **B.A. in Economics (Cum Laude)**, Boston University, Boston, MA